-Assigned by the Board of Education, Karolinska Institutet, (KI) to ensure high competence of health care professionals meeting the demands of todays as well as preparing for the challenges of tomorrow.
+Previously assigned by the Board of Education, Karolinska Institutet, (KI) to ensure high competence of health care professionals meeting the demands of todays as well as preparing for the challenges of tomorrow.
 My vision is excellence in all educational programmes through reforms to foster team learning and inter-professional education, facilitating all three levels of learning: informative, formative and transformative.
-As part of this I initiated a Nordic process starting with the conference "Educating Health Professionals for a New Century" at Nobel Forum 2012.
+Initiated a Nordic process starting with the conference "Educating Health Professionals for a New Century" at Nobel Forum 2012.
 Co-organized 2014 the follow-up work-shop "Educating health professionals for tomorrow's global healthcare systems - the role of universities" in collaboration with Lund University, The Royal Swedish Academy of Sciences, the InterAcacademy Medical Panel (IAMP) and KI.
-Active in the work KI:s internationalization action plan 2014-2017 https://internwebben.ki.se/sv/handlingsplan-internationalisering-2014-2017-utbildning-pa-grundniva-och-avancerad-niva.
+Previously active in the work of KI:s internationalization action plan 2014-2017.
+This is in line with aims in SDG17 on partnerships in UN Agenda 2030 and I had previously initiated a course in sustainable development.
 The integration of a global perspective into all courses is a means to that end and hence I worked to realise this.
 Established strategic collaboration between KI and Schools of Public Health in Europe, China and US.
-Other International experience includes studies in Lao PDR on tobacco policy.
-In Europe co-ordinator of an EU project with seven partners in the framework of the "Europe Against Cancer".

-As acting head for the L-section at LIME I have the overarching responsibility for centre activities, economy and human resources according to the present delegation rules at LIME.
 I have developed master programmes, courses and been lecturer in first and second cycle education within public health.
-Aspects that I focused on include prevention, behavioral change and leadership.
+Aspects that I focused on include prevention, health promotion, behavioral change and leadership.
 Faculty training has been conducted with programme directors, deans, hospital directors in different contexts.
 A Global Health example is the "Leading change in higher education" programme at Makerere university, held four times.
 In total 200 faculty members trained.